Lachtan9K/spselit-javascript/10-Objects.md

 Note: This can be used for manipulating dynamically added properties.

+### Via destructuring

+In case we need to access subset of properties of an object we can create local variables for them via [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring) the object.

+Example:

+    //script execution

+    const vehicle = {
+        color: "red",
+        type: "car",
+        currentSpeed: 50,
+        topSpeed: 200,
+    };

+    function printSpeedInformation(vehicle) {
+        const { currentSpeed, topSpeed } = vehicle;
+        const speedPercentage = (currentSpeed / topSpeed) * 100;

+        console.log("Current speed: " + currentSpeed);
+        console.log("Top speed: " + topSpeed);
+        console.log("Speed percentage: " + speedPercentage + "%");
+    }

+Destructuring is done in `const { currentSpeed, topSpeed } = vehicle;` where we create variables `currentSpeed` and `topSpeed` and fill them with values from properties of same name from `vehicle` object.

+Destructuring can also be used on **arrays**.

 ## Copying objects

 Coping objects is not same as copying primitive data types.
 Because of **pass by sharing** (described in 09-Functions.md).